 Álvaro holds a BA (Honours) in Jazz Guitar and Performance from Middlesex University in London, and has studied with Stuart Hall, Elliott Sharp, Chris Batchelor, John Stowell, Nikki Iles, Rob Townsend, Malcolm Edmonstone, and Jonathan Kreisberg.

-He has worked with: Briggan Krauss, Michaël Attias, Jim Black, Joe McPhee, Ches Smith, Josh Sinton, Teun Verbruggen, Mike Pride, Ben Goldberg, Mike Bisio, Fred Lonberg-Holm, Karl Berger, Ingrid Sertso, Chris Corsano, David Binney, Brandon López, Sarah Manning, Eric Person, Marc Urselli, Kim Cass, Devin Gray, Lukas Koenig, Rick Parker, Andrew Drury, Lindsey Horner, Salomé Limón, Michael Caratti, Álvaro Pérez, Chris Packham, Matteo Pastorino, and others.
+He has worked with: Briggan Krauss, Michaël Attias, Jim Black, Joe McPhee, Ches Smith, Josh Sinton, Teun Verbruggen, Mike Pride, Ben Goldberg, Mike Bisio, Fred Lonberg-Holm, Karl Berger, Ingrid Sertso, Kim Cass, Chris Corsano, David Binney, Brandon López, Sarah Manning, David González, Marc Urselli, Devin Gray, Lukas Koenig, Rick Parker, Andrew Drury, Rosie Hertlein, Eric Person, Lindsey Horner, Salomé Limón, Michael Caratti, Álvaro Pérez, Chris Packham, Matteo Pastorino, and others.

 In May 2013 he launched, along with old time friend and collaborator, drummer Michael Caratti, Iluso Records, an independent record label dedicated to support and disseminate genre defying music and unrestrained artistic expression.

 Álvaro Domene is also very active as an educator in the NYC metropolitan area, working as guitar instructor for different music schools as well as teaching privately.
 He also directs the guitar program at Wingspan Arts.